-Some strippers sport little indents from patrons winging coins at their genitals while others sport permanent half circle burns on their bodies from when men use their lighter to heat up a coin before throwing it.
+Some strippers sport little indents from patrons winging coins at their genitals while others sport permanent half-circle burns on their bodies after a customer used a lighter to heat up a coin before throwing it.

-"You'll get guys who think it's super funny to hit you on the nipple, your asshole or clit," Allure told me.
+"You'll get guys who think it's super funny to hit you on the nipple, your asshole, or clit," Allure said.
 "I've had friends whose skin has been broken because they had a piercing on their hood or whatever and the coin impacts hard enough that it has broken the skin.
 Which then it's like a health issue because money is filthy."

 "Where the fuck is security?
 I thought.
 What the fuck is this?
-When she got off stage, I started apologizing to the girl that I couldn't find security because that guy was chucking coins at her.
-And she was like, 'No, honey it's just the loonie game.'"
+When she got off stage, I started apologising to the girl that I couldn't find security because that guy was chucking coins at her.
+And she was like, 'No, honey it's just the loonie game.'

 "I've been all over the world, and Alberta is the only place they throw coins at you."